-International trade can present risks and uncertainties about timing and modes of payments between buyer and seller.
-Find some important general information and tips on how to deal with Nigerian exporters financially below.
+International trade can present risks, uncertainties about timing and modes of payments between buyer and seller.
+Find some important general information and tips on how to relate with Nigerian exporters financially below.

 Tips for buyers

 - Ensure you have all documentation of financial transactions